 Under health and safety law in the UK, it is not strictly necessary for all appliances to be fully PAT tested.
 It is not a legal requirement.

-However, business owners must take reasonable steps to ensure that all electrical equipment on-site are safe and properly maintained.
+However, business owners must take reasonable steps to ensure that all electrical equipment on-site is safe and properly maintained.

 This also applies to those that are self-employed.